 Costs Less Than Steel

-80/20 aluminum framing systems could save you hundreds of dollars versus welding steel framing.
+80/20 aluminum framing systems often save you hundreds of dollars versus welding steel framing.
 When comparing the two alloys, the cost of steel-vs-aluminum is one of the most important factors in determining which materials to use for a job.
-Designing a custom aluminum extrusion shape or profile is surprising inexpensive because of the affordable tooling costs.
+Affordable tooling costs make designing a custom aluminum extrusion shape or profile surprisingly inexpensive.

 Strength Similar to Steel